Humboldt squid: As food

-Because the flesh of the animals is saturated with ammonium chloride (salmiak), which keeps them neutrally buoyant in seawater, the animal tastes unpleasantly salty, sour, and bitter when fresh.
+Because the flesh of the animals is saturated with ammonium chloride, which keeps them neutrally buoyant in seawater, the animal tastes unpleasantly salty, sour, and bitter when fresh (somewhat akin to salmiak).
 To make the squid more palatable for the frozen squid market, freshly caught Humboldt squid are commercially processed by first mechanically tenderizing them, dropping them in icy water with 1% mixture of lactic and citric acid for three hours, then washed, then soaked in another vat with a 6% brine solution for three hours.
-There is also a method for home cooks to neutralize the unpleasant taste.
+An alternate method for home cooks to neutralize the unpleasant taste also exists.

-Compared to other types of seafood, Humboldt squid is inexpensive in Pacific South America, retailing around US$0.30/kg in Peru, and about US$2.00/kg in Chile, in the early 2010s.
+Compared to other types of seafood, Humboldt squid is inexpensive along their native South American Pacific coastline, retailing around US$0.30/kg in Peru, and about US$2.00/kg in Chile, in the early 2010s.

 In Chile the squid is eaten in chupes and paila marina.
 In Peru, the practice of making ceviche from cheap squid began in the poorer parts of Lima when the meat became available in the 1990s, and has since spread to Cuzco.
 It is sold on the street in food carts, as well as cevicherias, restaurants dedicated to this cuisine.
 In the United States it is made into 'squid steaks'.